dmaier-couchbase/cb-workshop-cpp/README.md

 * Static IP addresses
 * A ping between the VM-s needs to be possible

-For the second workshop days the following is required:
+For the second workshop day the following is required:

 * A C/C++ Development environment which especially includes 'gcc' and 'make'